angular-schule/website-articles/blog/2019-10-ngx-semantic-version/README.md

 > You may think now: 'Wow, that style looks complicated and hard to remember.'
 But don't worry: you will be used to it soon and in some seconds you will see how creating this messages will be simplified using _commitizen_.

-If you wanna try you _commitlint_ separately, you can even try it out using `npx`:
+If you want to try you _commitlint_ separately, you can even try it out using `npx`:

 ![commitlint cli](./commitlint.svg)